 The user analysis is set up in a subclass of TGo4Analysis, i.e. TUserAnalysis.
 Constructor and destructor of this user class, in addition with the overridden virtual methods UserEventFunc(), UserPreLoop(), and UserPostLoop() specify the user analysis.

-If the latter functions are not needed, one can also use the TGo4Analysis class directly, as shown in the example Simple.
+If these functions are not needed, one can also use the TGo4Analysis class directly, as shown in the example Simple.

+All analysis steps must be created with initial event parameters (input and output filenames) and auto-save settings.
+Additionally, some user objects may be created and registered here.
+Note that histograms created and registered here are saved to but not updated from the Go4 auto-save file.
+Persistent histograms of the analysis should be created in the UserPreLoop function.
+Existing conditions and parameters, however, are updated when the auto-save file is loaded.
 In the constructor of the TUserAnalysis class the analysis step objects are created, each containing instances of its user step factory.
 The analysis steps are registered at the TGo4Analysis framework, input and output events of subsequent steps are checked for matching.
 Furthermore, other objects like histograms, conditions or parameters can be created in the constructor and registered, so the framework is responsible for their persistence.
-Such objects can also be created in the step processor.
+Such objects can also be created in the step processors.

 In addition to the event processors, the UserEventFunc() allows the user to specify analysis operations that are called once in each analysis cycle, e.g. filling certain histograms from the output events of all analysis steps.
-The UserEvent-Func() makes it even possible to call an external analysis framework event by event without using the Go4 Analysis Steps at all, thus taking advantage of the Go4 object management and remote GUI features.
+The UserEventFunc() makes it even possible to call an external analysis framework event by event without using the Go4 Analysis Steps at all, thus taking advantage of the Go4 object management and remote GUI features.